mozayed007/XSPF-Playlist-Generator/README.md

 The script takes in two arguments:

-- `--folder`:  The path to the folder containing the videos.
+- `folder`:  The path to the folder containing the videos.
-- `--playlist`:  The path to the XSPF playlist file.
+- `playlist`:  The path to the XSPF playlist file.